foodhype/autocomplete/README.md

 autocomplete
 ============

-Python implementation of auto-complete using a Trie and BK tree.
+Python implementation of auto-complete using Suggest Tree and BK tree.

-Future enhancements: (1) The trie would be much more time- and space-efficient if each node stored indexes into a table of completions rather than storing completions at the node for every prefix of the completion.
-(2) Auto-complete would produce better results if it re-weighted completions after some kind of selection.
+Possible future enhancements: (1) re-weighting completions after some form of user selection; (2) completion based on sentence context or phonetics might be interesting.